NVIDIA/hpc-container-maker/docs/building_blocks.md

 parameters, the source will be downloaded from the web (default) or copied from a source directory in the local build context.

-As a side effect, this building block modifies `PATH` and `LD_LIBRARY_PATH` to include the OpenMPI build.

 As a side effect, a toolchain is created containing the MPI compiler wrappers.
 The tool can be passed to other operations that want to build using the MPI compiler wrappers.